Background to the Birth of King Edward VI

-Catherine had refused to grant him a divorce, so that he could marry Anne Boleyn.
-Henry had made the Break with Rome and made himself Head of the Church in England to bypass the need for the Pope to sanction the divorce.
+Henry had fallen in love with Anne Boleyn, but Catherine steadfastly refused to grant him a divorce.
+Desperate to marry Anne Boleyn, Henry made the Break with Rome and declared himself Head of the Church in England.
+This removed the need for the Pope to sanction the divorce.

-Like Catherine, Anne Boleyn was unable to give Henry a son.
-Their only child, Elizabeth, was born in 1533.
-Anne Boleyn was executed after being charged with treason for committing adultery with five men including her brother, George.
+Henry married Anne in January 1533 after she announced she was pregnant.
+However, the child, born in September 1533, was a girl, Elizabeth.
+Anne had no further living children and in May 1536 Anne Boleyn was executed after being charged with treason for committing adultery with five men including her brother, George.

 Henry married Jane Seymour on 30th May 1536.
 He was overjoyed when she announced her pregnancy in the Spring of 1537.